siyandacele/Setting-up-node.js-to-work-well-for-ubuntu-Steps/README.md

 To minimize the chance of permissions errors, you can configure npm to use a different directory.
 In this example, you will create and use hidden directory in your home directory.

-...Back up your computer.
+1. Back up your computer.
-...On the command line, in your home directory, create a directory for global installations
+2. On the command line, in your home directory, create a directory for global installations

 ```
 mkdir ~/.npm-global